mikejolley/sidebar-login/readme.txt

 *	Icelandic translation by Hákon Ásgeirsson
 *	Arabic translation by khalid
 *	Turkish translation by Muzo B
-*	Chinese translation by seven - http://www.anchuang.org
+*	Chinese translation by seven
 *	Persian by Gonahkar
 *	Persian (farsi, alt) translation Amir Beitollahi
 *	Russian translation by Vorotnikov Boris
 *	Croatian translation by Zarko Pintar
-*	Indonesian translation by Masino Sinaga (http://www.masinosinaga.com)
+*	Indonesian translation by Masino Sinaga
-*	Indonesian (2) translation by Hendry Lee (http://kelayang.com)
+*	Indonesian (2) translation by Hendry Lee
 *	Lithuanian translation by Justas Kalinauskas
-*	Hebrew translation by Yosi (http://www.thefinancialchef.com/blog/)
+*	Hebrew translation by Yosi
 *	Latvian translation by Reinis
-*	Hindi translation by Outshine Solutions (http://outshinesolutions.com/web-hosting/web-hosting-india.html)
+*	Hindi translation by Outshine Solutions
-*	Bulgarian translation by Siteground (http://www.siteground.com)
+*	Bulgarian translation by Siteground
-*	Greek translation by Meet-sos (wptips.thetida.gr)
+*	Greek translation by Meet-sos

 Note: Those with more than one translation are found in langs/alternate/.
 To use the alternatives move them from /alternate/ into /langs/.